 June 1967.
 Cleveland, Ohio.
 Tony Tomsic/Getty Images

-Muhammad Ali speaks about civil rights before a civil rights rally.
+Muhammad Ali speaks about civil rights at a rally.

 April 1968.
 San Francisco, California.FPG/Getty Images